 - Toilet Paper: For personal hygiene.

-- Facial Tissues: Ideal for blowing your nose, wiping tears, or dabbing away sweat.
+- Facial Tissues: Ideal for blowing your nose, wiping tears and dabbing away sweat.

 - Paper Towels: Used to clean up spills in the kitchen or around the house.